MetPX/Sundew/doc/indexe.rst

     git clone git://git.code.sf.net/p/metpx/git metpx

 Available for anonymous read-only access.
-One can also download a stable release by doing an checkout by accessong the currently highest numbered branch.
+One can also obtain a stable release by checking out a release branch.

-.. _AMQP:

 AMQP
 ====